 listen to the entire broadcast day of this typical radio

-station.
-You'll listen to Arthur Godfrey, numerous soap
+listen to Arthur Godfrey, numerous soap operas, dramas,

-Address to Congress.
-It's a typical day in the month that
+to Congress.
+It's a typical day in the month that Hitler

-Hitler invaded Poland and started World War II.
-Listening
+invaded Poland and started World War II.
+Listening time:

 "Saving Private Ryan" and the "The Longest

 Day" which depict the allied invasion of Hitler's "Fortress